 It’s incredibly popular, with over six million viewers, and there are spin-off versions produced across the world from Canada and Australia to Finland and Germany.
 So when we found out the latest series was filming not far from us, we had to go and see what it was like behind the scenes – as well as taking along a couple of family heirlooms to be valued.
 There was a Burmese metal plate, allegedly ‘borrowed’ from a temple in the Second World War by a great uncle, and a compact primus stove from the First World War.
 Would we come away millionaires?
 Or as embarrassed as the antiques collector who brought in a glass ornament he’d paid £1000 for, only to find out it was actually an olive oil bottle from Tesco?

 The location for the filming was Tewkesbury Abbey, one of the country’s largest churches and a former Benedictine Abbey.
 It made a great backdrop on a gorgeously sunny morning with the abbey’s golden stone, the blue sky and the show’s red chairs and umbrellas.
 The crowds were already gathering, each clutching intriguing looking odd-shaped parcels.
 One thing I didn’t know was that every item gets valued.
-There’s no initial sifting where they weed out the good stuff.
+There’s no initial sifting where they weed out the good stuff from the rubbish.
 You all get to see a valuer and find out what they know about your treasures.
-Then if you’ve got something exciting you’re taken aside and the cameras are set up so you can redo your surprised face when you do it all again on film.
+Then if you’ve got something exciting, you’re taken aside and the cameras are set up so you can redo your surprised face when you do it all again on film.
 It’s not just the most valuable things that get filmed, it can also be things which have a good story behind them.

 We joined our first queue, which in traditional British style was very neat and orderly and went via a tea stall.
 We chatted to our neighbouring queuers, one of whom had brought along vintage newspapers from his days as a Guardian editor.
 At the end of the first queue you’re seen at the main desk where they filter you into groups according to what you’ve brought along.
 The show’s presenter Fiona Bruce was helping man the desk, dividing people into different queues for ceramics, jewellery, furniture, books, clocks or pictures.
 We were filtered into Miscellaneous, home to everything else left over.
 Our expert was Cristian Beadman, a sculpture expert and valuer who’s worked at Christies, so he knows his stuff.